Gist of Kurukshetra for the month of May 2018 for your UPSC exam preparation

 - ICTs for e-Governance (Including Services Delivery System)

 ICTs can transform Governance into e-Governance.
-Through ICTs, all Government services can be accessible to common man in his locality, through common service delivery outlets.
+Through ICTs, all Government services can be accessible to the common man in his locality, through common service delivery outlets.
 Various services under G2B, G2G, G2C models of e-governance can be delivered effectively as compared to the physical application/file/noting system.

 - ICTs for Agricultural Extension Services and Marketing